Pseudocode for Intentionality

 - Maker time: Put execution blocks on your own calendar, lead by example. do boring things.

-- Manager time: keep RACI people in the loop, ensure they know what is expected of them by giving feedback early and often, change/direct systems
+- Manager time: keep RACI people in the loop, map their roles out so they dont step on each other toes and there’s an owner for everything, ensure they know what is expected of them by giving feedback early and often, change/direct systems

 - Mapper time: Make time to f around (with fringe ideas) and find out (what others are doing)